ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 #### `.LimitedThroughput()`
 Limits the number of messages passing through the decorator during a specified period.
-A new period starts as soon as the last period ends.
-Messages not allowed to pass through are queued.
-The queue is FIFO (first in, first out).
+A new period starts as soon as the previous period ends.
+If you set the limit to 100 messages per second and 101 messages are sent during a second, the 101th message is queued and handled first in line when the next period starts.
-Messages are not evenly throttled within the period, which means, if you use `.LimitedThroughput(1000, TimeSpan.FromSeconds(1))` all 1000 messages allowed to pass through can come the periods first millisecond.
+Messages are not evenly distributed within the period, which means, `.LimitedThroughput(1000, TimeSpan.FromSeconds(1))` will allow all 1000 messages to can pass through during the periods first millisecond, if the rest of the mesasge handler chain is fast enough to handle it.
-To throttle messages more evenly, you can make the period smaller - `.LimitedThroughput(100, TimeSpan.FromSeconds(0.1))`.
+To distribute messages more evenly, you can make the period smaller - `.LimitedThroughput(100, TimeSpan.FromSeconds(0.1))`.

-`.LimitedThroughput()` count messages at the arrival time, which means only X message handlers can be started per period.
+`.LimitedThroughput()` count messages as they arrive, which means only X message handlers can be started per period.

 ##### Overloads
 ```csharp